Geoogolla/enterprise-docs/docs/report-designer/report-items/matrix/design-ssrs-matrix-report.md

 ## Calculate a summary

 Now, a matrix report is created with row groups and column groups.
-To calculate the total sales amount for each product category, assign the `=Sum(Fields!Sales.Value)` expression to the last cell in third row of the matrix design as shown below.
+To calculate the total sales amount for each product category, refer [Assign expression in cell](/on-premise/report-designer/report-items/tablix/assign-data-to-tablix-data-region/#assign-or-edit-expression-into-table-cell) section and assign the `=Sum(Fields!Sales.Value)` expression to the last cell in third row of the matrix design as shown below.

 ![Matrix simple design](/static/assets/on-premise/images/report-designer/report-items/matrix/calculate-fields.png)